tianocore/containers/CONTRIBUTING.md

 1. Contributor opens an issue describing problem or new desired functionality
 2. Contributor forks repository in github
 3. Contributor creates branch for work in their fork
-4. Contributor makes code changes and write documentation
+4. Contributor makes code changes and writes documentation
 5. Contributor runs tests locally
 6. Contributor submits PR to main branch of tianocore/containers
     1. PR reviewers will provide feedback on change.
 If any modifications are